kongkonbiswas/kongkonbiswas/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Web and I am interested in developing new things which excite me a lot.
-I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)
+I'm Kongkon Biswas from Bangladesh and I do design and development.
+I'm passionate about Full Stack Web and I am interested in developing new things which excite me a lot like React, React native as well as other work.
+I love exploring new technologies and being a practitioner, I like to stay on top of the latest trends :) I am a friendly guy, you can connect with me on social media.

-_Hello there this is **Kongkon Biswas**.
-A **Full Stack Web Developer**.
-I love to code in JavaScript (Currently an intermediate in JS ).
-I am a friendly guy you can connect with me on social media, I would love to have you in my life._
+Skills:  React / ReactNative / Js / Typescript / HTML / CSS

+- 🔭 I’m currently working on My own project
+- 🌱 I’m currently learning Typescript, Expo CLI,
+- 👯 I’m looking to collaborate on React, Bootstrap, Tailwind
+- 🤔 I’m looking for help with Expo app, Java, Python
+- 💬 Ask me about React, Javascript, HTML, CSS
+- 📫 How to reach me: kongkonbiswas3241@gmail.com
+- 😄 Pronouns: He / Him
+- ⚡ Fun fact: I can send you free cookies😄
 <p align='center'>